Talk to the Veterans Crisis Line now

 • Strengthen mental health support: Increase investments in mental health resources, ensuring employees know what resources are available and how to ask for support.

-• Address inefficiencies: Empower and reward leaders and teams at all levels to identify and eliminate inefficiencies to enhance the work environment for all staff.
+• Address clinical team inefficiencies: Empower and reward leaders and teams at all levels to identify and eliminate inefficiencies for clinical staff.

 • Maximize use of HR policies/flexibilities: Encourage and actively use all available HR flexibilities to boost employee wellbeing, retention, and recruitment efforts.